trailheadlabs/outerspatial-map-library/api/index.md

 2. `style`
 3. `onEachFeature`

-These three options are not supported because they are used internally by NPMap.js.
+These three options are not supported because they are used internally by OuterSpatial.js.
 If provided, they will be overwritten.

 _Returns_: a layer object

 _Example (Bootstrap)_:

-    var NPMap = {
+    var OuterSpatial = {
       div: 'map',
       overlays: [{
         type: 'csv',